2015 Irwin Tools Night Race

 The 2015 Irwin Tools Night Race was a NASCAR Sprint Cup Series race held on August 22, 2015, at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 500 laps on the .533 mile (.858 km) concrete short track, it was the 24th race of the 2015 NASCAR Sprint Cup Series season.
 Joey Logano won the race, making this his second consecutive and overall at the track and his third of the season.
 Kevin Harvick finished second for the tenth time in the season while Denny Hamlin, Jimmie Johnson and Clint Bowyer rounded out the top five.

 Hamlin won the pole for the race and led 54 laps on his way to a third-place finish.
 Kyle Busch led a race high of 192 laps on his way to an eighth-place finish.
 The race had 14 lead changes among five different drivers, as well as eight caution flag periods for 52 laps.

 This was the 11th career victory for Joey Logano, third of the season, second at Bristol Motor Speedway and 12th at the track for Team Penske.
 Despite winning the race, he left Bristol trailing Kevin Harvick by 43-points in the drivers points standings.
 Ford left Bristol trailing Toyota by one-point for second in the manufacturer standings and Chevrolet by 71 for the points lead.

 The Irwin Tools Nights Race was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Performance Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Bristol Motor Speedway, the track where the race will be held.

-A commemorative event pin for the 2015 Irwin Tools Night Race.

-Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
-Constructed in 1960, it held its first NASCAR race on July 30, 1961.
-Despite its short length, Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking, an all concrete surface, two pit roads, and stadium-like seating.
-It has also been named one of the loudest NASCAR tracks.
+Bristol Motor Speedway is a 0.533 mi oval short track in Bristol, Tennessee.
 Kevin Harvick entered Bristol with a 48–point lead over Joey Logano.
 Dale Earnhardt Jr. entered 82 back.
 Martin Truex Jr. entered 111 back.
 Brad Keselowski entered 112 back.